HanifaElahi/Learnings/SQL/Types of SQL/readme.md

 - **DCL**: Manage permissions (`GRANT`, `REVOKE`) - *Used for controlling who can view or modify data.*
 - **TCL**: Manage transactions (`COMMIT`, `ROLLBACK`) - *Used when making financial transactions or salary updates that should be either saved or rolled back.*

-These SQL types help in efficiently working with databases across various real-world applications. 🚀